1. What are adalimumab biosimilars?

 It should be possible for you to stay on your current adalimumab biosimilar product, but this needs to be discussed fully with your new eye hospital consultant.

-Information updated in March 2021 from guidance originally written to help with the switching process from Humira (adalimumab) to adalimumab biosimilars in England in 2019.
+Originally written to help with the switching process from Humira (adalimumab) to adalimumab biosimilars in England in 2019.
+Revised March 2022.